-Kristie Kauerz, Ed.D. is Research Assistant Professor of P-3 Policy and Leadership at the University of Washington (UW) and specializes in education reform efforts that address the continuum of learning from birth through 3rd grade.
-Kristie's expertise spans policy, research, and practice as well as birth-to-five system-building and K-12 reform.
+Kristie Kauerz, Ed.D. is Research Assistant Professor of P-3 Policy and Leadership at the University of Washington (UW) and director of the National P-3 Center.
+Kristie specializes in education reform efforts that address the continuum of learning from birth through 3rd grade and her expertise spans policy, research, and practice, as well as birth-to-five system-building and K-12 reform.

 Kristie's expertise is based in her work with more than 40 states and dozens of school districts around the country.
 Kristie's experience includes work at the state level, as an early childhood and P-3 policy advisor for two former Colorado governors – Bill Ritter, Jr. and Roy Romer; at the national level, as program director for early learning at Education Commission of the States; and in academia as director of a PreK-3rd Grade Initiative at Harvard Graduate School of Education and as a research fellow at the National Center for Children and Families (Teachers College, Columbia University).